-a basket of specific securities or an index, for example.
+The Sub-Fund may use funded and unfunded total return swaps and derivatives with similar characteristics to gain exposure to underlying assets that the Sub-Fund is otherwise permitted to gain exposure to by its investment policy a 135 basket of specific securities or an index, for example.
 The Sub-Fund may use these types of instrument to gain a long or short exposure to make a profit or avoid a loss on (i) certain bonds or other instruments that provide bond related returns and (ii) to a limited extent, indexes, equities and other eligible assets when it is efficient to do so from an accessibility and/or cost perspective or where the Investment Manager does not wish to buy or hold the asset for/within the Sub-Fund.
 The expected proportion of the assets under management of the Sub-Fund that could be subject to total return swaps (including contracts for difference) is <10%, subject to a maximum of 50%.
 The counterparties will be reputable financial institutions specialised in this type of transaction.

-Debt securities issued in Mainland China may be accessed through the RQFII license and quotas of the Investment Manager and/or the CIBM Direct Access and/or Bond Connect.
+Debt securities issued in Mainland China may be accessed through the RQFII licence of the Investment Manager and/or the CIBM Direct Access and/or Bond Connect.

-Section 17: Latin American Corporate Debt Fund
+Section 19: Latin American Corporate Debt Fund